ThisIsMyHamster/SteamToolCSharp/README.md

 - Rewrite the entire program into C# FROM SCRATCH (w/o looking at the old source code)
 - Make it faster
 - Make it more accurate (finding averages, min-max, ect).

-# Notes
-- If we can't manage to match the speed of System.Xml and JSON.Net, then we should switch